My short official bio is here. This page is for readers and others who'd like to know more.

 Home and Family

 Name: Áine McCarthy.
-Yes, Orna Ross is a pseudonym, though one that's taken over.
-Back when I signed my first novel, my publishers said Áine was “too Irish” (read: unpronounceable) and recommended I change.
-Same day I was calling my children to dinner: “Ornagh!
-Ross!” … Hmmm, I thought.
-That would make a good writer's name.
-Nice and short for book signings and phonetic in English if I knocked off the “gh” from The Daughter's name.
+Yes, Orna Ross is a pseudonym, though one that's taken over a bit.
+Back when I signed my first novel, my publishers said Áine was “too Irish” and advised me to change it to something phonetic in English.
+That evening, as I was calling my children to dinner–“Ornagh!
+Ross!”– and had the thought that the two together would make a good writer's name (ice and short for book signings) and could be phonetic in English if I knocked off the “gh” from The Daughter's name.
 The kids thought it a great plan and Orna Ross was born.

-Birthplace: Born in Waterford, and lived there for a few years, but I have no memories of that.
-My formative years, from the age of four to eighteen, were lived in Murrintown, Co.
-Wexford–a then tiny village five miles from Wexford town.
+Homeplace: I lived in Waterford until I was three but I have no memories of that.
+My formative years, from the age of four to seventeen, were lived in Murrintown, Co.
+Wexford.
+A then-tiny village five miles from Wexford town.

 Birth Family: Eldest of five in a nuclear Irish family, of three brothers and one sister, a rubella child with severe disability.
 That shaped us all.

-Relationship: Married 30+ years to Philip.
+Relationship: Married 30+ years to The Hub.
 So far, so fair.

-Children: Ornagh and Ross, now all grown up and living close by.
+Children: A son and daughter, now all grown up and living close by.
 Being from a country riven by emigration, I know this for the blessing it is.

 Hometown: This is a hard for me to answer.
 I've moved a lot in my life since I first left Wexford for Dublin in 1977 and I've since called many places “home”.
 The first was, and still is, Wexford and its surrounds.
 A trip from Murrintown into “town”, with its long quay, crooked Viking streets, and international opera festival always felt like a magical excursion to me.
 It still does.
 Between Wexford town and Murrintown was Johnstown Castle, a Victorian neo-Gothic pile, with lakes and gardens, and nearby evocative ruins at Rathlannan, and cemetery at Kildavin.
 (Don't you love even the names of these places?).
 I spent many a formative day roaming Johnstown's grounds and deer park, reading a book and communing with swans and gravestones.
 Another polar point in Wexford is Rosslare, where my parents moved in 1978 and where my mother still lives.